 What Can We Learn from Asymptomatic Carriers – and What Can They Gain from ARC Participation?

-• By observing how and when ALS symptoms begin in people with ALS-related genetic mutations, we can learn more about what genetic, environmental, or lifestyle factors might accelerate or delay ALS onset.
+- By observing how and when ALS symptoms begin in people with ALS-related genetic mutations, we can learn more about what genetic, environmental, or lifestyle factors might accelerate or delay ALS onset.

-• By contributing biological samples to ARC, asymptomatic participants could help us look for biological changes that occur during ALS onset and progression – presenting an opportunity to find new biomarkers to track progression or even diagnose the disease.
+- By contributing biological samples to ARC, asymptomatic participants could help us look for biological changes that occur during ALS onset and progression – presenting an opportunity to find new biomarkers to track progression or even diagnose the disease.

-By contributing these data, people with ALS-related gene mutations who choose to enroll in ARC will provide crucial information to move ALS research forward – research that could benefit future generations of people with both genetic and sporadic ALS.
+By contributing these data, individuals with ALS-related gene mutations who choose to enroll in ARC will provide crucial information to advance ALS research – research that could benefit future generations of people with both genetic and sporadic ALS.
 In addition to contributing to research, they will also be able to access the data they share through an easily accessible online dashboard.
 These data can be used to monitor their condition and be shared with their healthcare provider to help make decisions about their care.

 How to Get Involved